 for mx in range(0,4): for n in range(0,4): S.Exp = 1 S.addTempo(0,0,300+100*mx*n) p = 'DAEFCA' p = rr(p,mx) t = up(t,mx-1) S.phrase(1,1,sc[mx],K1,A,S.nSeq(p,t,up(d,mx),v,m)) S.phrase(4,4,sc[mx],K2,B,S.nSeq(inv(p),t,d,v,m2)) for n in range(0,4): S.addTempo(0,0,300+150*mx*n) p = 'ADEGEA' p = rr(p,mx) S.phrase(1,1,sc[n],K1,A,S.nSeq(p,p,d,v,m)) S.phrase(4,4,sc[n],K2,D,S.nSeq(p,t,d,v,m2)) for n in range(0,4): S.addTempo(0,0,600+60*mx*n) p = 'GGDEEA' p = rr(p,mx) S.phrase(1,1,sc[mx],K1,A,S.nSeq(p,t,d,v,m)) S.phrase(4,4,sc[mx],K2,B,S.nSeq(inv(p),p,d,v,m2)) for n in range(0,4): S.Exp = 0.5 p = 'GGDEFA' p = rr(rev(p),n) S.phrase(1,1,sc[n],K1,A,S.nSeq(p,p,d,v,m)) S.phrase(4,4,sc[n],K2,D,S.nSeq(p,t,d,v,m2))

-When run this program creates the file tango1.mid, which can be played on any General MIDI sequencer, or loaded into a program like Ableton Live to post-process it, apply better instrumental voices, samples and special effects.
-I can then output it as a WAV or MP3 audio file which is more acceptable for publishing to Facebook, SoundCloud or this site.
+When run this program outputs the file TANGO1.MID, which can be played on any General MIDI sequencer, or else loaded into a program like Ableton Live for post-processing, to apply better instrumental voices, samples or special effects.
+Then I output it again as a WAV or MP3 audio file that's more acceptable for publishing to Facebook, SoundCloud or this site.
 Here's what it sounds like: